Mohd Yadzil Yaakub: Political career

 On 17 November 2021, Yadzil, PN candidate for the Bemban state seat expressed his confidence in advancing and progressing Bemban.
 On 20 November 2021, Yadzil was elected into Malacca State Legislative Assembly, winning the Bemban seat from Wong Fort Pin of the Pakatan Harapan (PH) opposition coalition.
 On 14 December 2021, he was named the State Chairman of PN and BERSATU, replacing Mohd Rafiq Naizamohideen, former EXCO member and former Paya Rumput MLA who lost his reelection as an MLA in the state election.
 On 17 December 2021, Yadzil said he would leave the political affiliations of himself and another PN MLA, Sungai Udang MLA Mohd Aleef Yusof to PN chairman and BERSATU president Muhyiddin Yassin to decide whether they are affiliated with the government or opposition.
 Muhyiddin decided that they are to be affiliated with the opposition.
 On 27 January 2022, he was appointed as the State Chairman of Malacca of PN.
 On 12 December 2022, he as the State Malacca PN and BERSATU Chairman, was expected to take over as State Leader of the Opposition of Malacca from Bukit Katil MLA Adly Zahari of PH after Chief Minister Sulaiman Md Ali confirmed that PH had joined the state government as strategic partners and the Opposition was then left with only two PN MLAs who are Yadzil and Sungai Udang MLA Mohd Aleef Yusof.
 This has increased the number of state government MLAs to 26 and strengthened the majority support commanded by the state government led by Sulaiman.
 The following day on 13 December 2022, he officially did so.

 Non-governmental organisation and other careers

-Yadzil has been patron of the Pertubuhan Gagasan Inovasi dan Ekonomi Melaka (GIEM) since 2020.
 He has also been co-chairman of Innovation and Digitalisation Committee of SME Corp of Malaysia and corporation member of SME Corp of Malaysia since 2021.
 He was secretary of the Malacca branch of the Koperasi Pribumi Bersatu Malaysia Sdn Bhd in 2019 and medical officer of Malacca hospital from 2005 to 2009.